 Minnesota Housing Finance Agency has prepared this Official Statement to provide information about the Series Bonds.
 Selected information is presented on this cover page for the convenience of the user.
-To make an informed decision regarding the Series Bonds, a prospective investor should read this Official Statement in its entirety.
-Unless indicated, capitalized terms used on this cover page have the meanings given in this Official Statement.
+To make an informed decision regarding the Series Bonds, a prospective investor should read all of this Official Statement.
+Capitalized terms used on this cover page have the meanings given in this Official Statement.

-\wedge \$39,934,464 Minnesota Housing MINNESOTA HOUSING FINANCE AGENCY Housing - Homeownership Finance Bonds, 2014 Series D (Non-AMT)† Finance Agency (GNMA and FNMA Pass-Through Program)
+\$60,013,152 MINNESOTA HOUSING FINANCE AGENCY Homeownership Finance Bonds, 2015 Series A (Non-AMT)† (GNMA and FNMA Pass-Through Program)